MarkMinerov/Artificial-Intelligence/Regression/README.md

-# How to build build a regression model
+# How to build a regression model

 - Get data in DataFrames
 - Scale data using next methods: